marrakchino/neos/hello_world/README.md

 This is the most basic example to come up with when developing a kernel.
-I spent a long time trying to grasp as many mecanisms as possible (the compilation process, linking, inspecting object files, ... ) in order to have a decent understanding of the process, and I learned many things.
+I spent a long time trying to grasp as many mecanisms as possible (the compilation process, linking, inspecting object files, ... ) in order to have a decent understanding of the process, and I learned many things, some of which still need more investigation though.

 This directory is included only as an example: